jeeves1618/Spring-Learnings/Readme.txt

 Mediocre Design #2
 In messaging queues, the message disappears after the reader consumes it.
 So, what if we add a counter for each message?
 The counter value decrements as a subscriber consumes the message.
 It does not delete the message until the counter becomes zero.
 Now, we don’t need to keep a separate queue for each reader.
 Okay, but can we gurantee that all subscribers will consumer the message all the time?
 If not, those message will remain in the queue for ever.

 Kafka will have topic -> partition -> segments will have messages with offsets.
 The messages are often stored in the local storage of the brokers or BE clusters.
+Because a message broker needs to scale out just like the applica- tions that use it, its implementation is necessarily distributed.
+And when multiple nodes are involved, guaranteeing order becomes difficult.
+The visibility timeout guarantees that if the consumer crashes while pro- cessing the message, the message will become visible to other consumers again when the timeout triggers.

 Points to Rememeber:
 We replicate when we want to avoid SPOF.
 We shard when the data size exceeds one server.
 When we shrad data across servers, the application layer can maintain the partition/shrad info and route accordingly or the shrad info can be stored in each individual data servers that can route among themselves.